xquery/dashML/README.md

 Click onto instructions tab or go direct to building dashboards.

+If you are installing on a brand new ML7 instance, you may have to wait a little while for metrics to generate before building (and viewing) dashboards.

 ## To install tests

 create an appserver, providing the following details;